6 Types of Visual Content to Use in Your Webinar

 Below are the six types of visual content you need to use.

 Humans are visual creatures; they are naturally drawn to images.
 Attention spans are shorter than ever, too, so using images can make large chunks of information more palatable, especially to visual learners.
-Also, content gets 94% more views if it contains images.
+Moreover, if you remove the background of the image, there is literally nothing for the consumers to get distracted with.

 But the images need to be relevant to the webinar’s subject matter and be of high quality.
 Also, original images are better than generic images, as they add a personal touch to your webinar.